payburner/wc-gateway-payburner/readme.txt

 3. The payment gateway setup payburner-payment-gateway-setup.png

 == Changelog ==

+= 1.0.1 =
+* Updated for wordpress plugin requirements.

 = 1.0.0 =
 * Initial release.

 == Upgrade Notice ==

+= 1.0.1 =
+Updated for wordpress plugin requirements.

 = 1.0.0 =
 This is our initial version.